BHSAI/BRILIA/README.md

 The program is distributed under the [GNU General Public License] (http://www.gnu.org/licenses/gpl.html).

 ## UPCOMING UPDATES (Proposed on 2017-01-24)
   *  Will update the data plotting functions
   *  Will add CDR1 and CDR2 into the outputs
-  *  Will enforce quality control to ensure nonsensical CDR3 or VDJ annotations are removed and placed into Unprocessed
+  *  Will enforce quality control to ensure nonsense CDR3 or VDJ annotations are removed and placed into [FileName]Err.csv
+  *  Will replace try/catch with validation codes, since former method is generally slower.